 See Trip Ideas

-Just east of Toronto, Northumberland County is surrounded by waterways (Lake Ontario, Rice Lake, Trent-Severn Waterway, and Ganaraska River) with picturesque towns and villages dotting the rolling, fragrant hills.
+Just east of Toronto, Northumberland County is surrounded by waterways (Lake Ontario, Rice Lake, Trent-Severn Waterway, and Ganaraska River) with picturesque towns and villages dotting the rolling hills.

 In Northumberland's Unique Experiences Map Guide, you'll discover places where you can eat and drink your way across Northumberland.

 Our craft beer outlets have been mapped for you so you can drive through farmland to visit Church-Key Brewing (housed in a former Methodist church), or into town to dine on a patio with local beer being served up.